 About the Center

-The Center for Risk Assessment (CRA) is led by Dr. Brandon Yip, Psy.D., J.D. and engages in understanding an individual risk for suicide and violence, along with educating mental healthcare professionals, healthcare professionals, and social services paraprofessionals in suicide and violent threats.
+The Center for Risk Assessment (CRA) is led by Dr. Brandon Yip, Psy.D., J.D., and is dedicated to and engages in understanding individual risk for suicide and violence.
+Additionally, the Center focuses on educating mental health professionals, healthcare providers, and social services paraprofessionals on the assessment and management of suicidal and violent threats.

 Center for Risk Assessment